 Why it is ImportantDesign is a critical factor in the long-term success of any disc golf course.
 The designer starts by recommending an ideal location for a course, taking into account terrain, unique features, and other park activities.
 A qualified designer will then produce an overall layout, set the hole lengths, and determine the pars – all based on what’s best for your site and player base.
 The skilled course designer will then maximize your disc golf investment within the constraints you establish.

-All course designs should take these several factors into consideration.Safety & Fairness, Balance, Variety, Strategy and Character
+All course designs should take these several factors into consideration.Sustainability, Fairness, Balance, Variety, Strategy and Character

-Safety & FairnessSafety and fairness are the foundations of good course design.
-A well-designed course minimizes the risk for disc golfers and non-disc golfers alike.
-A good course designer routes the course away from potential dangers and creates fairways that reduce the likelihood of throws landing in streets, parking lots, and adjacent fairways.
+SustainableSustainable design minimizes the risk for disc golfers and non-disc golfers alike.
+A sustainable design routes the course away from potential dangers and creates fairway and target locations that reduce the likelihood of throws landing in streets, parking lots, and adjacent fairways, and other nearby activities.

 The best designs feature distinctive holes and innovative layouts that are scenic and fair.
 But the bottom line is the playing experience: it must include shot-making options, opportunities for risk management, and the need for a variety of shots... and it has to be enough fun to keep players coming back.